 Why is the collection so type specific?

 The answer to this is simple, firstly these watches are normally classed of a type as commercially uneconomic to repair professionally, thus they are not being preserved in the same way as a more valuable Waltham, Elgin, Hamilton or famous name Swiss watch would be.
-Many parts are now almost impossible to easily obtain and if the labour costs required for the job have to be considered then this often exceeds the value of the watch by a large margin.
-However by concentrating restoration efforts on a few specific types of internal mechanisms a much higher degree of proficiency can be achieved in repair and parts remanufacturing than if a broader base was considered.

 Why silver watches only?

-Whilst the internals are pretty much the same, the watch cases were generally available in gold and silver, of various purities, also brass and gunmetal.
-For the price of buying one gold watch the collection can expand by three or four silver ones.
 Generally speaking the brass and gunmetal watches are smaller sized gents, or perhaps boys, watches and do not have the same level of detail and engraving on the cases so are not so interesting to me.

 Why keywound and set watches only?